Assisted Living vs. Nursing Home

 Entertainment & Activities Assisted living facilities have daily activity programming and organize trips outside of the home.
 Nursing homes offer in-home activity programming.

-Living Accommodations Private apartments or rooms, or sometimes semi-private shared apartments as a more affordable option.
+Living Accommodations Private apartments or rooms, or sometimes semiprivate shared apartments are a more affordable option.
 Residents are often able to bring in their own furniture and decorate.
 Couples generally stay together.
 Single rooms or shared rooms, generally with furniture from the facility.

 Assisted Living vs. Nursing Home Costs

-Both long-term facilities are expensive, but nursing homes can be more than double the cost of assisted living.4 In 2024, median cost for a nursing home ranges from $8,641 to $9,872 per month, depending on the room type, while the median for assisted living is around $4,917 per month.5 So how can you pay for hefty assisted living or nursing home costs?
+Both long-term facilities are expensive, but nursing homes can be more than double the cost of assisted living.4 In 2024, the median cost for a nursing home ranges from $8,929 to $10,025 per month, depending on the room type, while the median for assisted living is around $5,511 per month.5 So how can you pay for hefty assisted living or nursing home costs?

 How to Pay for Assisted Living

 Most assisted living facilities are considered “custodial care” by the government and require out-of-pocket payment.
 Medicare and Medicaid don’t cover them.
-However, there are other payment options available, including veterans benefits and long-term care insurance.
-The National Council on Aging offers a Benefits Checkup website, where you can easily find out which benefits you’re entitled to.
+However, other payment options are available, including veterans benefits and long-term care insurance.
+The National Council on Aging offers a Benefits Checkup website, where you can easily determine which benefits you're entitled to.
 For more information on assisted living and ways to pay, head to our assisted living costs guide.

 How to Pay for a Nursing Home